Hipólito Vieytes

-Juan Hipólito Vieytes (San Antonio de Areco, Buenos Aires Province, 6 August 1762 - San Fernando, Argentina, 5 October 1815), was an Argentine merchant & soldier.
+Juan Hipólito Vieytes (San Antonio de Areco, Buenos Aires Province, 6 August 1762 - San Fernando, Argentina, 5 October 1815), was an Argentine merchant and soldier.
 He was the son of Juan Vieytes and Petrona Mora Fernández de Agüero.
 His family's house was at 133 Calle Real (today's Ruiz de Arellano street) in front of the central square.
 He advocated for economic liberalism.

 Biography

 When still a young child, his family moved to Buenos Aires and enrolled him and his brother at the Jesuit school Colegio Real de San Carlos.